tumBAIS/Feature-Selection-Newsvendor/README.md

 ## Requirements

 The solver is implemented in the programming language C++ and requires CPLEX (version 20.1) to solve the mixed intereger linear programming formulations.
 The code requires Python (version 3.10) for generating the instances.
+The software was developed and tested on Linux.
 Compilation uses make and requires g++ to be installed.

+Compilation in Windows is also possible and requires CMake to be installed.

 ## Installation

-A Makefile is provided for compiling the code, which assumes that CPLEX is installed in the directory `/opt/ibm/`.
+- **Linux**: The file `src/Makefile` is provided for compiling the code, which assumes that CPLEX is installed in the directory `/opt/ibm/`.
 To compile the code, change to `src` directory and run `make`.

+- **Windows**: The files `CMakeLists.txt` and `FindCPLEX.cmake` are provided for compiling the code with CMake.

 ## Generation of instances